 The judge said he found it hard to believe these two didn’t know what was happening.

 “I don’t understand how you could watch those boys be tortured, put into the trunk of a car to go to a second location, and not know that death was intended,” said Judge Bruce Kyle.

 Once they have served 25 years, their sentence is eligible for a review.
 The time they have already served will count toward that.

 Ashley Toye’s attorney says he plans to appeal.

 Ashley Toye Videos

 Ashley Toye is currently incarcerated at the Lowell Annex in Florida

 - Ashley Toye Release Date

-Ashley Toye is serving a life without parole sentence however she is up for resentencing
+Ashley Toye is currently serving a life without parole sentence however she is up for resentencing